CLP Lambert Fellows Program

 For all questions, please contact firstname.lastname@example.org

 Applicants must be Northwestern undergraduate chemistry majors.
 Research must be conducted with a CLP faculty member.
 Previous lab experience is suggested.
 Applicants will be selected based upon their academic achievements and scientific interests.
-We typically fund two students each year.
+CLP typically funds two students each year.

 HOW TO APPLY

-- Completed application form.
+- Complete the application form.
 Click here to download the form.

-- A one-page, single-sided proposal describing the research you would conduct if selected for this program.
+- Submit a one-page, single-sided proposal describing the research you would conduct if selected for this program.
 Include title of project centered at top of the page.
-Use a standard 10 to 12 point font.
+Use a standard 11 point font.
 A second page is allowed for figures and/or references.

 HOW TO DEVELOP YOUR PROPOSAL

-Those in a lab: Contact your PI at least three weeks in advance of the application due date for her/his assistance with developing a proposal and asking for your letter of recommendation.
+Those in a lab: Contact your PI at least three weeks in advance of the application due date and ask for her/his assistance with developing a proposal, and for a letter of recommendation.

 Projects include work in the following areas: